liquidev/microbf/README.md

 A small, optimizing Brainfuck interpreter.

 ## Usage
-microbf isn't have a standalone interpreter yet.
+microbf doesn't have a standalone interpreter yet.
 It can be used directly in C:

 ```c
 #include "brainfuck.h"